UAW Solidarity House | 8000 East Jefferson Avenue

 Detroit, Michigan 48214 | p.
 (313) 926-5000

 Dennis Williams was elected secretary-treasurer of the UAW at the union's 35th Constitutional Convention on June 16, 2010 in Detroit.

+Since Williams has been secretary-treasurer, he has been part of developing a long-term strategy for the union, supporting the membership and organizing the foreign-owned automakers in the United States.
+Williams was instrumental in turning around the relationship with Navistar Inc., bringing major investments into UAW facilities as well as organizing the Tulsa Bus plant.
 His union experience has carried him through the many diverse sectors of the UAW, giving him broad knowledge and understanding that few ever have a chance to accomplish.
 Williams, a United States Marine Corp veteran, joined UAW Local 806 in 1977 at J.I.
 Case where he was a salvage welder.
 He was elected to the bargaining committee and as chairman.

 In 1988, Williams was appointed as an international representative and assigned to the National Organizing Department.
 Besides organizing, his assignments included negotiating the first contract at Mitsubishi Motors North America in Bloomington, Ill.
 He also assisted in organizing Indiana state employees.
 He spent 2 1/2 years assisting members of Local 844 in Vermont, Ill., obtain a first contract, this worker justice campaign involved legal action and extensive mobilization of union members and community allies.